 Diesel Particulate Filters are an industry response to the ongoing tightening of exhaust emission standards for diesel vehicles.
 As their name suggests, they clean the particulate matter (soot) from exhaust gasses by passing them through a filter that traps the particles.

 It seems the way of the world that the price of most goods just keeps heading skywards.
 And the cost of fuel for our motorcars is certainly no exception!
 Fortunately, there are a number of fairly simple ways of making your car go further between fills at the fuel bowser and, consequently, saving some of your hard earned cash.

 A fundamental fuel saving strategy is to switch off the engine when it isn’t needed.
 The value of this advice is supported by an increasing number of vehicle manufacturers that are introducing Stop –Start technology to their new models.
 Quite simply, instead of relying on the driver to switch off the engine, the car now does it automatically – only restarting when it’s time to drive away, charge the battery or change cabin temperature by operating the air conditioning or heater.

 As part of the National Fuel Standards in mid 2002, the Federal Government committed to introducing cleaner transport fuels to Australia.
 One of the key elements of this commitment is the reduction of the amount of sulphur in diesel fuel.

 The amount of fuel a car uses is directly related to the amount of green house gas emissions it produces.
 Selecting the right car for your needs and using it wisely will reduce your fuel consumption and help you save money and the environment.

 RACQ Car Fact Sheets relating to Fuels and oils.
-View our selection of fact sheets, or contact RACQ Technical Advice if you require further information and assistance.
+View our selection of fact sheets, or contact RACQ Motoring Advice if you require further information and assistance.

 15 fact sheets available